cadmean-ru/cadmean_rpc_dart/README.md

-# cadRPC client library for Python
+# cadRPC client library for Dart

 cadRPC is an easy-to-use RPC technology.
 It's goal is to simplify the communication with your web API, hiding all the HTTP and JSON stuff.